-One of the greatest point too is, how many times a hashtag that you have used, for example we use a lot, Twitter Tips For Tourism, and it tells me how many times we’ve used it in that week, or you can do it specifically and draw it down to the day.
+One of the greatest points too is, how many times a hashtag that you have used, for example, we use a lot, Twitter Tips For Tourism, and it tells me how many times we’ve used it in that week, or you can do it specifically and draw it down to the day.
 It will show you that tweet.

 It will show you how many times it was retweeted, the likes, etc.

 So what that does is, “ok, if the majority of people I’m wanting to use”…ok, so from the 5th of August to the 11th of August right now, Twitter Tips For Tourism has been used 14 times, and it will actually show me all of those 14 tweets, what times they were, the retweets.

 Tracey: Yes, and that is so important to be able to say, “hey”, you know, “thanks for your retweet Keith, that’s really, really great of you to be able to do that for me.”